Denver-Meadows/Dog-Photos/README.md

 # Dog-Photos
-Using a Dog API to display random photos of selected dog breeds.
+Small web application using a Dog API to display random photos of selected dog breeds.